Kiyeo/pathfinding-visualiser/README.md

 # TODO / KNOWN BUGS

+Move buttons below grid when on mobile

 After visualisation, reset css when resizing window

+Add A* search algorithm

 Implement ondrag on mobile touch screen for movement of start, finish nodes and toggle of wall nodes 10/04/2021